The Leopold Writing Program

 Grades 6-7, Grades 8-9, and Grades 10-12.

-A panel of volunteer judges evaluates each essay in these grade categories for responsiveness to the prompt, eloquence of expression, writing skill and language usage, and connection to Leopold's "land ethic."
+A panel of volunteer judges evaluates each essay in these categories for responsiveness to the prompt, eloquence of expression, writing skill and language usage, and connection to Leopold's "land ethic."
 Judges choose First Place essayists in each of the three categories, as well as Honorable Mentions as merited.
-Each student winner receives a cash award and certificate.
+Each student winner receives a cash award of up to $500 and certificate.

 General Contest Details